smdaa/smdaa.github.io/content/post/nyquist–shannon-in-the-frequency-domain-and-beyond.md

 In this post, we will look at an intuition behind this theorem by focusing on what happens in the frequency domain.

-We will also look at cases where the Nyquist–Shannon criteria can be beaten.
+We will also look at cases where the Nyquist–Shannon criterion can be beaten.

-The animations below were by made with the library [Manim](https://www.manim.community/) and can be found [here](https://github.com/smdaa/dsp-manifesto/tree/main/nyquist-shannon).
+The animations below were made with the library [Manim](https://www.manim.community/) and can be found [here](https://github.com/smdaa/dsp-manifesto/tree/main/nyquist-shannon).

 ## Aliasing

 Aliasing is what happens when we sample too slowly.
 When the sampling rate falls below the Nyquist rate ($2f$), the sampled points can no longer distinguish the original signal from lower-frequency imposters.

-In the animation below, we start with a 3 Hz signal and gradually reduce the sampling rate.
-At $5Hz$ below the Nyquist rate of $6Hz$ the samples now trace out a 2 Hz wave instead.
-The original 3 Hz signal has been "aliased" to a completely different frequency.
+In the animation below, we start with a $3$ Hz signal and gradually reduce the sampling rate.
+At $5$ Hz below the Nyquist rate of $6$ Hz, the samples now trace out a $2$ Hz wave instead.
+The original $3$ Hz signal has been "aliased" to a completely different frequency.

 {{< video src="/assets/nyquist–shannon-in-the-frequency-domain-and-beyond/aliasing_animation.mp4" type="video/mp4" >}}